mbrandonw/mbrandonw.github.io/_drafts/2015-02-10-algebraic-structure-and-protocols.markdown

 }
 ```

 We now have a very general method of turning semigroups into monoids.
-Sadly, it’s not very common to encounter semigroups that aren’t also monoids, so I don’t have any examples to show how this might be useful.
+Sadly, it’s not very common to encounter semigroups that aren’t also monoids.
+The reason for this is mostly due to the fact that it’s so easy to turn a semigroup into a monoid via the above construction.
+There is one particularly good example, but I’m saving that for the exercises.

 In a future article we will explore a very general, universal construction for building an abelian group out of a commutative monoid.
 When one applies this construction to the natural numbers one recovers the integers.

+## Conclusion

-### footnotes
+### Footnotes

-Sometimes it can even make sense to consider nonassociative operations, for example [octonions](http://en.wikipedia.org/wiki/Octonion), which are a kind of generalization of complex numbers.
+Sometimes it can even make sense to consider non-associative operations, for example [octonions](http://en.wikipedia.org/wiki/Octonion), which are a kind of generalization of complex numbers.

 ## Exercises